 Most of the FDI in South Asia is originated from outside the region mainly for India, Pakistan, Sri Lanka and Bangladesh (Table 4).
 Intra-regional sources, on the other hand, are important for Nepal, Bhutan and Afghanistan.
-Despite the major share of FDI that originated from developed countries, volume and share of FDI from developing countries has been increasing in recent years.
-Between the early and late 2000s, the number of developing countries as FDI sources for South Asia increased from 38 to 45 while the number of developed countries investment grew by only one from 23 to 24 (World Bank,2013).
+Despite the major share of FDI that originated from developed countries, the volume and share of FDI from developing countries has been increasing in recent years.
+Between the early and late 2000s, the number of developing countries as FDI sources for South Asia increased from 38 to 45 while the number of developed countries' investment grew by only one from 23 to 24 (World Bank).
 Middle East and North Africa (MENA) and the East Asia and Pan Pacific Regions (EAP) are the largest sources of FDI for South Asia.
 In India, most of the FDI inflows originated from EU, United States, Japan and South Korea.
 On the other hand, EU, United States, China and India are the largest sources of FDI in Bangladesh.
 FDI inflow to Pakistan is dominated by the Middle East countries.
-Most diverse spectrum of countries contribution in FDI is seen in Maldives such as Thailand, China, India, United States and the EU.
-China have made large investment in extraction business in Afghanistan as well as also invested in Nepal's renewable energy sector and Sri Lanka's transport sector (UNCTAD, 2013).
-In this backdrop, regional investment cooperation need to put importance both intra-regional and extra-regional sources.
+Most diverse spectrum of countries' contribution in FDI is seen in Maldives such as Thailand, China, India, United States and the EU.
+China have made large investment in extraction business in Afghanistan China has also invested in Nepal's renewable energy sector and Sri Lanka's transport sector (UNCTAD, 2013).
+Regional investment cooperation is thus gaining importance both in intra-regional and extra-regional sources.